 The trip takes all night through endless stretches of foggy desert spotted with gas stations.

-Mubarak once built a road to Siwa, but larger forces of wind and sand overtook the thin stretch of tarmac.
+Former president Hosni Mubarak once built a road to Siwa, but the larger forces of wind and sand overtook the thin stretch of tarmac.
 The oasis has always been either inaccessible or, despite the inventions of modern transport, inconvenient for travel.

 And the Siwa Oasis is soft on the eyes.
-There are no apartment blocks of metal or concrete; no roadblocks or wire.
-Tied dried palm leaves are made into fences and table salt-colored bricks make houses.
+There are no apartment blocks or concrete; no roadblocks or wire.
+Fences are made from tied dried palm leaves and homes are built from white bricks the color of table salt.

 The locals all speak fluent Arabic, but amongst themselves they speak Siwi – a language completely foreign to Egyptian visitors.

-Our first stop is the Mountain of the Dead (Gebel el-Mawta), an archaeological site that dates back to the Roman presence in Siwa who settled in the oasis after Cleopatra’s death.
+The Mountain of the Dead (Gebel el-Mawta) is an archaeological site that dates back to the Roman presence in Siwa who settled in the oasis after Cleopatra’s death.